eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Queueing a Series of State Updates**
+## **Updating Objects in a State**

-Welcome to **Branch 2.7** of the **React Lab**!
-This branch delves into how React State functions as a snapshot, capturing distinct moments during the lifecycle of your components.
-It demonstrates how React efficiently records and manages state, ensuring reliable and adaptable component behavior.
-Practical examples highlight how to leverage state snapshots to enhance the flexibility and robustness of your React applications.
+Welcome to **Branch 2.8** of the **React Lab**!
+This branch explores how to manage objects within React state effectively.
+It covers the best practices for handling state updates, particularly when working with complex or nested objects, while maintaining the integrity of the application.
+Demonstrated how to update objects safely and efficiently in React, ensuring that the components remain predictable and performant.

 ---